 What does “Urban, Prison and Gang Culture” mean?

 The term “Gang Expert” has been used in the legal system for decades and is a well established term that I too use as a form of shorthand.
-The problem is, it can be viewed in a narrow context of only being relevant when gang charges or a specific gang component are involved.
-My non-traditional life and work experience have equipped me to offer a qualified opinion in cases that involve aspects of urban (predominantly low-income) culture and prison (not necessarily “gang related”) culture as well as blatant gang culture.
+The problem is, it can be viewed in a narrow context of only being relevant when gang charges or a specific criminal street gang component are involved.
+My non-traditional life, work and academic experiences have equipped me to offer a qualified opinion in cases that transcend that framework.
+I do not use “urban” in the context of race but rather a particular culture that may be found in densely populated, under-resourced and over-policed communities.
+Prison has a culture of it’s own which is influenced by prison gangs but is not identical to gang culture in the streets.
 Essentially, it is a title that rightfully broadens the scope of things I am qualified to address, on a case-by-case basis of course.

 Is a gang expert necessary?

 If someone is charged with a gang enhancement or with the crime of being an affiliate of a gang then yes, I would encourage you to seek the council of a gang expert.
+Prosecutors routinely use a gang expert, normally a current or former police officer, for the same reasons that a defendant should have one.
 A good gang expert will help to ensure justice under the law no matter which side of the courtroom they sit.
 As a gang expert I do not frame factual issues for the jury to decide-no expert should.
 I provide contextual information about the culture of gangs, behavior traits of affiliates and foundational knowledge as it pertains to a specific gang or demographic.
 The validity and accuracy of what a true expert contributes to a case should not change based on which “team” they are retained by.

 What if the suspect is clearly a gang affiliate and/or the crime is obviously gang related ?